 The Texas Supreme Court has said that a defendant who timely files a pro se answer by a signed letter that identifies the parties, the case, and the defendant's current address, has sufficiently appeared by answer and deserves notice of any subsequent proceedings in the case.

 That said, a letter by a family member of the defendant will likely not be sufficient because a lay person may not represent another person in court.
 The same goes for appearances in person at trial.
-This may seem unfair, especially when the family member has more education than the defendant, or just wants to be helpful, but neither the Supreme Court, nor the Texas Legislature, has seen fit to change the rule, at least not in county court and district courts (there is now an exception for JP court).
+This may seem very unfair, especially when the family member has more education than the defendant, or just wants to be helpful, but neither the Supreme Court, nor the Texas Legislature, has seen fit to change the rule, at least not in county court and district courts (there is now an exception for JP court).

 The rules would require the defendant's answer or letter to be sent to the attorney for the creditor also (at the address shown on the petition).
 If that was not done, the creditor may move for default judgment unawares that an answer is on file; but the fact that the defendant has answered should preclude default judgment even if the creditor's attorney did not know about it.
-The court, or clerk of the court, will typically examine the file to ascertain whether or not an answer is on file.
-Some counties even have a system in place that involves a default judgment check-list on which all items must be satisfied and checked off before the a motion for default judgment will go to the judge (or a judge sitting by assignment) for signing.
+It still happens, but when it happens there is good cause for the default judgment to be set aside.

-Unnecessary admissions in the answer
+Unnecessary admissions in the defendant's answer

 Affirmative defenses must be pleaded.
-As with a the "general denial", a short reference to the name of the affirmative defense will generally be sufficient; e.g. Plaintiff's claim is time-barred; or Defendant pleads the following affirmative defenses: statute of limitations; lack of capacity to sue, mandatory arbitration clause, etc....
+As with a the "general denial," a short reference to the name of the affirmative defense will generally be sufficient; e.g. Plaintiff's claim is time-barred; or Defendant pleads the following affirmative defenses: statute of limitations; lack of capacity to sue, mandatory arbitration clause, etc....

 Effect of filing an answer

-In Texas state courts, unlike federal district courts, the defendant does not have to respond to the allegations in the plaintiff's pleading point by point (and many collection lawyers don't provide may details to begin with).
-A general denial will put all of the allegations in issue, and only certain matters need to be raised expressly, a topic that goes beyond a general introduction to collection lawsuits. -- > affirmative defenses must be pleaded; -- > conditions precedent and specific denials.
+In Texas state courts, unlike federal district courts, the defendant does not have to respond to the allegations in the plaintiff's pleading point by point (and many collection lawyers don't provide many details to begin with, although there are exceptions).
+A GENERAL DENIAL will put all of the Plaintiff's allegations in issue, and only certain matters need to be raised expressly, a topic that goes beyond a general introduction to collection lawsuits. -- > affirmative defenses must be pleaded; -- > conditions precedent and specific denials.

 Effect of a General Denial